wilkesma/DefraFSAP/README.md

 ## Pipeline overview

-The scripts should be run in the numbered order above.
-A brief description of each stage is given below.
+The scripts should be run in the numbered order below.

 | Step | Script | Description |
 |------|--------|-------------|